 6. You may wish to make a complaint in writing, if so, please follow the procedure below under the heading “Complaints in Writing”.
-However, if you would rather speak on the telephone about your complaint, and it is about a member of chambers or the clerking team, then in the first instance please telephone William Meade (Senior Clerk).
-If the complaint is about the senior clerk, then please telephone the Head of Chambers, Mark Sutton QC.
-A telephone complaint about a member of the Administration staff should be directed to Sarah Earl (Head of Administration).
-If the complaint is about the Head of Administration, please direct the complaint to the Senior Clerk (William Meade).The person you contact will make a note of the details of your complaint and what you would like done about it.
-He will discuss your concerns with you and aim to resolve them.
-If the matter is resolved he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
+However, if you would rather speak on the telephone about your complaint, and it is about a member of chambers or the clerking team, then in the first instance please telephone William Meade (Senior Clerk) or Sarah Earl (Chambers Director).
+If the complaint is about the Senior Clerk, then please telephone the Head of Chambers, Oliver Segal QC.
+A telephone complaint about a member of the Administration staff should be directed to Sarah Earl (Chambers Director).
+If the complaint is about the Chambers Director, please direct the complaint to the Senior Clerk (William Meade).The person you contact will make a note of the details of your complaint and what you would like done about it.
+He or she will discuss your concerns with you and aim to resolve them.
+If the matter is resolved he or she will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 7. If your complaint is not resolved on the telephone you will be invited to write to us about it within 14 days of the response to the telephone complaint so the matter can be investigated formally.

 • Your name and address;